yesihaveidea/myrtille/DOCUMENTATION.md

 To enable enterprise mode, edit the app.config file of Myrtille.Services and uncomment the following appSettings:
 - `EnterpriseAdapter`, this is the adapter to use for enterprise mode
 - `EnterpriseAdminGroup`, this is the security group which will define a user as an administrator who can create, edit, delete hosts, define access to hosts and create single use sessions
-- `EnterpriseDomain`, this is the NETBIOS name (i.e. MYDOMAIN) or FQDN (i.e. mydomain.local) of your domain
+- `EnterpriseDomain`, this is the name of your domain (i.e. MYDOMAIN or mydomain.local) if myrtille is part of it or the domain controller FQDN or IP otherwise
 - Restart Myrtille.Services windows service to use the new settings

 If you wish to create your own enterprise adapter (with a different authentication, database or behavior), `Myrtille.Services.Contracts` contains the interfaces you need.